netdata/netdata/collectors/python.d.plugin/hpssa/README.md

 - `sudo` program
 - `netdata` user needs to be able to sudo the `ssacli` program without password

-To grab stats it executes: `sudo -n ssacli ctrl all show config detail`
+To collect metrics, the module executes: `sudo -n ssacli ctrl all show config detail`

-It produces:
+This module produces:

 1. Controller state and temperature
 2. Cache module state and temperature
 3. Logical drive state
 4. Physical drive state and temperature

 ## Prerequisite

-This module uses `ssacli` which can only be executed by root.
+This module uses `ssacli`, which can only be executed by root.
 It uses `sudo` and assumes that it is configured such that the `netdata` user can execute `ssacli` as root without password.